 Multiple regression involves a single dependent variable and two or more independent variables.
 It is a statistical technique that simultaneously develops a mathematical relationship between two or more independent variables and an interval scaled dependent variable.

-Statistics Solutions is the country's leader in multiple regression analysis and dissertation statistics.
-Contact Statistics Solutions today for a free 30-minute consultation.
+Statistics Solutions is the country’s leader in multiple regression analysis and dissertation statistics.
+Use the calendar below to schedule a free 30-minute consultation.

 Questions like how much of the variations in sales can be explained by advertising expenditures, prices and the level of distribution can be answered by employing the statistical technique called multiple regression.

 The general form given for the multiple regression model is:

 Y= ß0 + ß1X1 + ß2X2 + …….. + ßkXk + e.